 During the first 4 months of life, Puppies go through seven physiological and sociological development stages.
 We as owners can take huge advantage of this time to domesticate, desensitize and build relationship a/k/a Pack Structure.
 Exercises will teach Follow-Watch-Listen thereby promoting and enhancing the domestication process rapidly by replacing the Dog's natural gravitation toward other similar-aged dogs for play and older dogs for safety onto the human.
 Puppies are still developing their brain through 16 weeks in age, so positive communication and redirection must stay very simple and consistent at this age.

 1st Grade (2-4 months in age) The Domestication Period is the first and most important to raising your puppy correctly.
 This course will teach you how to communicate with each other properly without treats and clickers.
 The videos will give you and your puppy positive activities to learn and continue daily ensuring you are both heading in the right direction.
 The majority of problem behaviors in dogs can be traced back to owners during this critical age.

 2nd Grade (4-6 months in age) This is the Establishment Period.
 You and your dog will learn all of the basic commands for companionship and control with attention span and distractions.
 Upon successful completion of this course, both you and your Kid will be benefitting from a relationship with boundaries and expectations.

 3rd Grade (6-8 months in age) This is the Commitment Period.
-Taking this course will advance your dog's level of obedience into the real world.
-Exercises add Distance and Increased Attention Span to Response of Basic Commands.
-Signs of Manners, Etiquette and the ability to Self-Settle without Command should should start happening at this point.
+Taking this course will advance your dog's level of obedience with Distance and Increased Attention Span.
 This level of obedience, communication and companionship is the requirement for Therapy and Service dogs.
 Owners must realize that this baseline does not happen on its own.

 Congratulations you now have the Power of Companionship!